anaoharc-top/odin-recipes/README.md

 # odin-recipes

 ## OBJECTIVE
-This basic HTML-only website shares a small selection of recipes from a homepage.
+This basic website shares a small selection of recipes from a homepage.
 <br><br>

 ## SKILLS AND TECH USED